2025 Summer Student Research Program at WL kickoff

 Evening at Leitner Family Observatory and Planetarium

-Wright Lab summer program students are invited to an evening at LFOP including a planetarium show and observing with telescopes, pending weather.
-Open to all summer student researchers in astronomy, physics, and the Yale Quantum Institute.
+All participants of the Summer Student Research Program at Wright Lab are invited to an evening at LFOP, including a planetarium show and observing with telescopes, pending weather.

 Resumes and websites workshop